-Persimmons, peaches, onions and

-cantaloupes are a few of the food

-and Plains Dry Steppe and Shrub
+CE WIND

-crops in the Southwest Plateau

-Province that will benefit from

-strong native bee populations that boost pollination efficiency.

-Incorporate different plants

-throughout the farm that provide

-food for native populations when targeted crops are not in flower.
+Persimmons, peaches, onions and cantaloupes are a few of the food crops in the Southwest Plateau and Plains Dry Steppe and Shrub Province that will benefit from strong native bee populations that boost pollination efficiency.
+Incorporate different plants throughout the farm that provide food for native populations when targeted crops are not in flower.

-Farmers have many opportunities

-to incorporate pollinator-friendly land management practices on their land which will benefit the farmer in achieving his or her production to reduce the impact on native pollinators.
-Spray when bees aren't active (just after dawn) and choose goals:
+Farmers have many opportunities to incorporate pollinator-friendly land management practices on their land which will benefit the farmer in achieving his or her production goals:

-Manage the use of pesticides

-herbicides.
+- Manage the use of pesticides to reduce the impact on native pollinators.
+Spray when bees aren't active (just after dawn) and choose targeted ingredients. - Carefully consider the use of herbicides.
 Perhaps the targeted weeds can provide needed food for pollinators.